 When it comes to chowders, this is my all time favorite.
 It's a recipe given to me many years ago by a dear friend, and was easy to make gluten free.
 The flavors work so well together, and the colors of this soup are BEAUTIFUL!
 When my kids were little, they didn't like the chunky veggies, so I would puree them with a hand blender.
 It's a soup we go back to time and again!
-Served with cornbread, this meal is perfect for a chilly night.
+Served with cornbread or biscuits, this meal is perfect for a chilly night.
 I hope you'll love it as much as we do.

 Parmesan Corn Chowder